-Social proof can be used to improve conversion rates by harnessing social pressure.
-As humans we do not like to feel as if we are being left out of a particular social group.
-By encouraging positive interactions to show how others are benefitting from your product or service you can exert a certain amount of social pressure which will encourage others to also partake in or purchase the product or service you offer.
+Social proof can be used to improve conversion rates by tapping into social pressure.
+Humans simply don’t like to feel left out by their peers.
+By encouraging people to share how they are benefiting from your product or service, you can exert a certain amount of social pressure upon others, hopefully encouraging others to also partake in or purchase the product or service you offer.

-For years McDonald’s signs showed the number of billions of people they had served in their restaurants.
+For example, McDonald’s would show off the number of customers they’d served around the world on their restaurant signage.
 This suggested a quality in their products and service which kept drawing people back.

 2: Loss Aversion

-Whether this be an evolutionary psychological response to the historical scarcity of resources during the hunter-gather existence of our ancestors or whether we are just predisposed to value goods and resources, as humans we will go out of our way to avoid losing out.
+Whether this be an evolutionary psychological response to the historical scarcity of resources during the hunter-gather existence of our ancestors or whether we are just predisposed to value goods and resources, we’ll go out of our way to avoid losing out.

 This is a powerful psychological response that can greatly improve conversion rates for your business if harnessed correctly.
-Make customers believe that there is a potential loss if they do not carry out the action that you are wishing them to.
+You can do this by making customers feel that they will potentially lose out if they do not carry out the action that you are wishing them to.

-One of the most common ways to create the impression of potential loss is by limiting the number of items being given away in an offer or by limiting the time frame a certain offer runs for.
-This creates an impression of scarcity.
-Make these limits obvious, advertise them as well as your offer to create a sense of urgency within your customers, that they will have to act quickly or lose out.
+One of the most common ways to create the impression of potential loss is by limiting the number of items being given away in an offer or by limiting the time frame a certain offer runs for, as this creates a sense of scarcity that will have people flocking to take action.
+Clearly tell your audience what these limitations are, and create a sense of urgency so that they feel they must act now or lose out for good.

-The anchoring effect is when our brains unintentionally take the first thing that we find out (or we perceive is the first thing we find out) about a subject as the ‘anchoring’ point.
-We tend to compare any subsequent points of information we go on to find out about a product or service to the first thing we initially heard about it, this ‘anchoring point’.
+The anchoring effect is when our brains unintentionally take the first thing that we find out (or what we perceive as the first thing) about a subject as the ‘anchoring’ point.
+We tend to compare any subsequent points of information that we discover about a product or service to the first thing we initially heard about it, this ‘anchoring point’.

-In terms of improving your conversion rates, harness this effect by making it obvious when you have changed an initial price or offer for a better deal.
+You can utilise this effect to improve your conversion rates by making it obvious when you have changed an initial price or offer for a better deal.
 Even if you were planning on it all along, a perceived better deal will draw customers in.

-You can also add some sort of bonus to the action you want customers to take.
-If you want them to buy a product, throw in a small freebee; if you want customers to download content, add bonus content; if you want them to sign up to a mailing list, enter them in to a prize draw as a reward!
-Again, make sure this is obviously advertised as an improvement to the initial deal.
+You can also provide a bonus if customers take the action that you want them to take.
+If you want them to buy a product, give away a freebie, or provide some bonus content if you want them to download an e-book.
+If you want them to sign up to a mailing list, enter them in to a prize draw as a reward!
+Whatever your chosen tactic, advertise it clearly as an improvement to the initial deal.

-Another way that will increase conversions for your business over time is by getting ‘a foot in the door’ with existing customers over social media.
+Another tactic for increasing conversions is the ‘foot in the door’ method for engaging with existing customers over social media.

-Harness the power within your social media to form initial connections with customers.
-Simple things such as a like on their photo or a comment on a post may encourage them to reciprocate and leave them more open to further interaction in the future.
-Prime customers now and then provide perfectly timed content further down the line and conversion rates will almost definitely increase.
+Use social media to form initial connections with your customers.
+Even liking their photo or comment may encourage your audience to reciprocate and be open to future interactions with you.
+Customers may even provide perfectly timed content further down the line and conversion rates will almost definitely increase.

 As a thoroughly social species, humans inherently trust figures of authority.
-This has been nurtured over time through the tradition of a social hierarchy structure of one leader who governs the actions of a larger social group.
-We are more likely to defer to and trust an authority figure, which can help drive conversions when you have established one within your business.
+We can see this from the traditional social hierarchies where one leader governs the actions of a larger social group.
+We’re naturally inclined to defer to and trust an authority figure, which can help drive conversions when you have established one within your business.

-In the modern world, even if we don’t realise it this is still the case.
-Authority figures take many forms, politicians, celebrities and experts within a field.
-If a figure of authority is associated with your business it can draw in customers, who perceive an added sense of worth to your business if they see it to be either the best in a field or associated with a figure they know and trust.
+Even in today’s day and age, this is still the case.
+Authority figures can be in the form of politicians, celebrities or industry experts.
+If you associate an authority figure with your brand, you’re more likely to draw in customers, who perceive an added sense of worth to your business if they see it to be either the best in a field or associated with a figure they know and trust.

 Another approach is to nurture strategic partnerships with other business or content creators who are well respected within a field to create mutually beneficial opportunities and an increased presence of authority.

-So there you have it.
-5 simple psychological principles and how they can be used within CRO for you and your company.
+Tap into these five psychological principles and how they can be used within CRO for your company’s benefit.
 If you have enjoyed reading this and would like to find out more about how to increase conversion rates on your website then don’t hesitate to get in touch with our team today on 0800 111 246 and find out how we can help you to dominate competition with Google Adwords, SEO and CRO.